syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Getting-Started.md

-2. In the Choose a Data Source Type window, click Database, and then click Next.
+2.In the Choose a Data Source Type window, click Database, and then click Next.